CaptainLucian/FactorioServer/README.md

 # Step 3 - Actually Build The Server
 You can either run build.sh (builds the image) and run.sh (turns the image into a container) seperately or run b, which does both sequentially.
 After that completes, the container should be up and the server should be functional.

+# Upcoming changes
+- Currently these aren't accessible online, I need to troubleshoot that.
+They show in the game list but you can't connect.
+- Phase 2, trying to add rclone to sync the save file from the server to cloud storage.